-Vessels on the fleet register that fish for self-consumption are subject to the one gear rule (a maximum of 1 net or 1 herring net or 1 fyke net or 100 hooks can be used at any one time) and the marketing of these catches is prohibited.
+Vessels of the fleet register that fish for self-consumption are subject to the one gear rule (a maximum of 1 net or 1 herring net or 1 fyke net or 100 hooks can be used at any one time) and the marketing of these catches is prohibited.

 The decommissioning plan for the coastal fleet has been achieved in terms of GT and kW, but it has not been fully achieved in terms of the number of vessels.
-As only passive gears are used in coastal fisheries, the balance in terms of the number of vessels is more important than in terms of GT and kW.
+As only passive gears are used in coastal fisheries,